Wheelchairs for Seniors: Shopping Tips and Medicare Coverage Answers

 To help your older adult get the wheelchair that best suits their needs, talk with their doctor and research the different types available.

-Keep in mind that the timelines for processing and receiving a wheelchair can take anywhere from a couple weeks to months.
+Keep in mind that the timelines for processing and receiving a wheelchair can take anywhere from a couple of weeks to months.

 Recommended for you:

 Guest contributor: Jessica Hegg is the content manager at ViveHealth.com.
-Interested in all things related to living healthy lifestyle, she works to share valuable information aimed at overcoming obstacles and improving the quality of life for others.
+Interested in all things related to living a healthy lifestyle, she works to share valuable information aimed at overcoming obstacles and improving the quality of life for others.